seanohue/ranvier-datasource-couchdb/README.md

 This would attempt to utilize the `dev_account` database in your CouchDB instance.

-4. Update `entityLoaders` in your `ranvier.json` to use your new `DataSource`.
+4. Update `entityLoaders` in your `ranvier.json` to use your new `DataSource`. `QuestGoals` and `QuestRewards` are currently hard-coded to load from files currently, so this `DataSource` is untested for quests.
 Here's an example configuration using `ranvier-datasource-couchdb` for all data:
 ```
 "entityLoaders": {
     "accounts": {